You should avoid dropdown menus if you want conversions!

 Stop doing that sh*t.
 Cut it out.
 I’ve long read the many debates on dropdown menus for both desktop megamenus as well as mobile hamburger-menus.
 They go on and on about the pros and cons of each but only from the vantage-point of the designer rather than the user!

-I’ll tell you why dropdown menus are HORRIBLE for conversions.
+I’ll tell you why dropdown menus (or hamburger menus) are HORRIBLE for conversions.

 Why dropdown menus are bad for conversions